What Is +EV Betting?

 | Variance | High (short-term swings) | Low (guaranteed per event) |

-Most professional bettors combine both strategies: +EV for the bulk of their volume (higher returns, more sustainable) and arbitrage for guaranteed-profit situations when they appear.
+Most professional bettors combine both strategies.
+Value betting drives the bulk of their volume — higher returns, more sustainable long-term.
+Line shopping across books maximizes the odds received.
+Arbitrage handles guaranteed-profit situations when they appear.

-To detect +EV opportunities programmatically, you need two things: a sharp reference line (Pinnacle) and odds from the sportsbooks you want to compare against.
+To detect value opportunities programmatically, you need two inputs: a sharp reference line (Pinnacle) and current odds from the target sportsbook.
 SharpAPI provides both in a single API call.

 import SharpAPI from '@sharp-api/sdk'